Registration: 8:00 - 8:30 am

 International Code Council

 .65 CEUs (Fire)

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 PDHs to professional engineers and 7.0 Public Protection PDUs/HSW continuing education hours to architects in most states.
+This seminar is open to the public and offers 6.5 PDHs to Georgia professional engineers and 6.5 Public Protection PDUs to Georgia architects.
 Educators and courses are not subject to preapproval in Georgia.

 This course offers a non-credit continuing education opportunity to construction contractors.
-It has not been approved by any contractor licensing board for mandatory continuing education.
+It has not been approved by any state contractor licensing entity.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.